 The Office of Student Affairs offers students multiple opportunities to develop their sports abilities in a variety of sports.
-Full-time and part-time coaches and trainers in Student Athletics and Recreation help develop student's core areas in athleticism, skills in team sports, and sportspersonship and to adopt a disciplined and healthier approach to sports.
-A variety of individual and team sports, fitness and leisure activities, as well as broad-based competitive and recreational programs are offered for both genders and can be viewed on www.aus.edu/osa/athletics.
+Full-time and part-time coaches and trainers in Student Athletics and Recreation help develop student's core areas in athleticism. skills in team sports, and sportspersonship and to adopt a disciplined and healthier approach to sports.
+AUS offers a variety of individual and team sports, fitness and leisure activities, as well as broadbased competitive and recreational programs.
+For more information, visit www.aus.edu/osa/athletics.

 The university's intramural sports program complements students' academic, social and cultural education.
-Involvement in intramural sports activities reduces stress, promotes team-bonding and provides an opportunity to socialize.
+Involvement in intramural sports activities reduces stress, promotes team bonding and provides an opportunity to socialize.